jordiSpider/Weaver/README.md

 > **Warning**
 > All commands must be executed from the root directory of the project.

-> **Warning**
-> In case you have installed a backup system such as Dropbox or OneDrive, check that the project is built in a folder with the necessary permissions.

 > **Note**
 > For users with little computer knowledge, a build project tool has been developed.
 For more information go to [Build project tool](#build-project-tool) section.